 → UPDATE: The GRE is optional for applicants for Spring 2023 and beyond!

 *The priority deadlines are most relevant for Research Option applicants who wish to be considered for Teaching Assistantship (TA) funding as described below.
 See below for more about these deadlines, and about application windows for the Course-Only Option and Early-Entry Program.

 Applications must be submitted through the UNC Charlotte Graduate School and required materials for our MS applications are: CV/resume, Statement of Purpose, unofficial transcripts, and 3 letters of recommendation.
-The GRE was optional in 2020-2022, and may become permanently optional in future years.
+The GRE is optional.

 If you would like to apply for the Research Option for Fall/Spring semester and it’s after February 15/October 1, we strongly encourage you to start by emailing the MS Graduate Program Director Dr. Brian Magi to assess how competitive a late application would be.
-Technically, your application will be considered since the final application deadline set by the UNC Charlotte Graduate School for consideration for Fall/Spring semester entry is August 1/December 1, but there are other mitigating factors.
-First, each of our faculty has a limited capacity for taking on new students.
-Second, our department simply may not have any more opportunities for funding.
+Technically, your application will be considered since the final application deadline set by the UNC Charlotte Graduate School for consideration for Fall/Spring semester entry is August 1/December 1, but there are other factors.
+First, each faculty member has a limited capacity for taking on new students (we’re humans).
+Second, our department simply may have already exhausted our limited funding opportunities.
 Applications to the Course-Only Option or Early-Entry Program are not as time-sensitive, but we still recommend submitting your application by May/November to receive full consideration.